catspeed-cc/tew-829dru-goldrepo/README.md

 3							TX (3.3v high, fluctuating during transmission, dead when unpowered) 4							RX (3.3v high, fluctuating during transmission, dead when unpowered)

-Note: this has been verified with a multimeter to be the most common pinout layout
+Note: this has been verified with a multimeter, it is the most common used pinout layout

 							#################